Friday, October 31, 2025

 Eligibility and learner permit phase in Alabama

-In order to get behind the wheel in Alabama, you need to be eligible and have completed the first phases of the process of licensing.
+To get behind the wheel in Alabama, you need to be eligible and have completed the first phase of the licensing process.
 This phase will guide you on what you need to do before you can obtain a permit.

 Age and educational qualification

-To begin, theย Alabama learner permit age 15ย is the minimum age to apply for a permit.
+To begin, the Alabama learner permit age is 15 is the minimum age to apply for a permit.
 Those applying must:

 • Be enrolled or have been enrolled in an approved state driver’s education course